 Some schools will let your child attend classes for a short period to get a feel for it.
 That can be helpful.

 International relocation is challenging, exciting and rewarding.
-I have done it personally and have worked professionally with individuals who have taken the plunge.
-I have a portfolio of stories some about great success others involving heart break.
+I have done it personally and have worked professionally with individuals who have taken the plunge for decades.
+I have a portfolio of stories some about great success, others involving heart break.

 The one golden rule of making an international move is never base your decision to relocate internationally on a holiday experience.